Digital Child researcher directs West Australian element of LEGO project examining wellbeing in kids

-Associate Professor Karen Murcia of Curtin University is directing the Western Australian element of this project, through the ARC’s Centre of Excellence for the Digital Child.
+Associate Professor Karen Murcia of Curtin University is directing the Western Australian element of this project.

 “Children today are growing up in digital environments,” says Associate Professor Murcia.
 “This project is one of many that is examining how we ensure that their wellbeing – including their creative wellbeing – is being supported in these spaces.

 “Children’s wellbeing is directly related to their ability to think creatively.
 It is extremely important that children have positive spaces to engage with digital technologies for creativity, and the agency to do so.
 They need spaces to be able to try out ideas, take risks and creative chances.